JungeAlexander/blogdown_website/content/blog/2023-04-02-lead-books.md

 https://www.oreilly.com/library/view/the-managers-path/9781491973882/

 This is a great place to start for anyone thinking about transitioning from an IC role to a leadership role or already going through the transition.
 Camille Fournier nicely illustrates the path from individual contributor, to tech lead, tech lead manager, engineering manager, and to CTO.
-I first read this book about four years ago and found myself coming back to it frequently.
+I first read this book about four years ago and still find myself coming back to it frequently.

 Blog by the author: https://www.elidedbranches.com